 — Ronke Lawal (@ronkelawal) September 1, 2017

-When a brand lets you down, you stop buying from that or you make an effort to look for alternatives.
+When a brand lets you down, you stop buying from that brand (money is the only language that any business understands – great piece by glossy on this) or you make an effort to look for alternatives.
 If you cannot boycott the brand, e.g. Dove is owned by Unilever which pretty much has products in every aspect of our lives so it would be pretty difficult (not impossible) to boycott Unilever.
 You can shift your attention to independent, smaller businesses and bless them with your money and use your outrage to empower fresh dynamic brands.

 Your voice has power!